sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/03-appendix/02-breaking-changes.md

 css = css.replace(/:where\((.+?)\)/, '$1');
 ```

-### Renames of various error/warning codes
+### Error/warning codes have been renamed

-Various error and warning codes have been renamed slightly.
+Error and warning codes have been renamed.
+Previously they used dashes to separate the words, they now use underscores (e.g. foo-bar becomes foo_bar).
+Additionally, a handful of codes have been reworded slightly.

 ### Reduced number of namespaces